11 Recruiting Metrics to Focus on in 2021

 These metrics are vectors used to track hiring success and optimize hiring candidates for an organization.
 These metrics capture the time and resources used and the conversion rates of the various recruiting steps.

-When used correctly, these metrics help evaluate the recruiting process and the kind of hiring they are upto.
+When used correctly, these metrics help evaluate the recruiting process and the kind of hiring they are up to.
 Making the decision to recruit the right people is valuable.
-Whether you start by measuring recruiting data or fine-tuning your recruiting metrics, this list will give you an excellent overview on what to focus on while recruiting-
+Whether you start by measuring recruiting data or fine-tuning your recruiting metrics, this list will give you an excellent overview of what to focus on while recruiting-

 1. Time to fill